thewpsquad/squad-modules/README.md

 ## Contributing

 While this repository is primarily intended for issue tracking, we welcome contributions from the community to improve the Squad Modules for Divi project.
-If you would like to contribute code, documentation, or other resources, please refer to the [main repository](https://github.com/your-repo/squad-modules-for-divi) and follow the guidelines outlined in the `CONTRIBUTING.md` file.
+If you would like to contribute code, documentation, or other resources, please refer to the [this repository](https://github.com/thewpsquad/squad-modules) and follow the guidelines outlined in the `CONTRIBUTING.md` file.

 **Note: No one can modify the files in this repository without explicit permission from WP Squad.**